 At the University of Pennsylvania I teach courses on Japanese popular culture, Japanese religions (including Shintō, Buddhism, and various other traditions), and Japanese history.
-While my training is in the humanistic field of religious studies, many of my courses include readings by social scientists such as anthropologists and sociologists.
+While my training is in the humanistic field of religious studies, many of my courses include readings by social scientists such as anthropologists, geographers, and sociologists.

 My primary research interests lie in the field of modern Japanese religions, with additional interests in the visual and material culture of religion; the politics of religious freedom; relationships between religion, sexuality, and gender; and the history of human rights.

-My latest book manuscript bears the working title Japan, The Allied Occupation, and the Problem of Religious Freedom.
+My latest book manuscript bears the working title Japan, The American Occupation, and the Problem of Religious Freedom.
 The first half of the book examines how different interest groups advanced very different understandings of religious freedom during the time that Japan’s first modern constitution was in effect (1890–1945).
 The second half focuses on the shorter period of the Allied Occupation of Japan (1945–1952), when the U.S.-led occupiers aimed to reconfigure Japanese religious and political life by eradicating “State Shintō” and inculcating a “desire for religious freedom” in Japan’s citizenry.
-This manuscript is currently under review.
+This manuscript is currently under revision after receiving readers’ reports.